Simple-Configuration-Server/simple-configuration-server/README.md

 #### 2.1.2 URL structure
 All files inside the config directory are used as server endpoints, except the ones with names ending with scs-env.yaml.
 The files are served under the /configs endpoint.
-The example file structure from 2.1.1 would expose the following endpoints:
+The example file structure from section 2.1.1 would expose the following endpoints:
 ```
 /configs/root_endpoint.json
 /configs/subdirectory/sub_endpoint